 1.Workshop participants will be able to differentiate the major elements necessary to be a qualified supervisor according to the NJ LCADC/CADC licensure regulations.

-2.Workshop participants will be able to identify NJ LCADC/CADC licensure regulations for confidentiality and record keeping.
+2.Workshop participants will be able to identify NJ LCADC/CADC licensure regulations for sexual misconduct and harassment.

 3.Workshop participants will be able to identify at least 3 of the telehealth/telemedicine NJ LCADC/CADC regulatory categories.